Corner Bookie or Online Sportsbook?

 Why?
 Online Sportsbooks physically operate in jurisdictions where it is legal to make book, whereas your neighborhood bookmaker might be breaking long established laws against sports betting.

 Visa Credit Card, Visa Debit/Gift Card*, Person to Person Transfer, Bank Check, Bank Wire

-Corner bookies are prevalent in many urban areas, where casual gambling is easy to find.
-They may not actually work on a corner: instead, some local bookies operate out of pool halls, bars, restaraunts, or in community centers like parks.
-The best corner bookies are successful because they are able to pay clients on a win, and keep them coming back by offering quality service and no gimmicks.
-If it feels like you're getting scammed by a local bookmaker, you probably are, so steer clear of those who act particularly shady.
-Most importantly, talk to other bettors before you put your money down.
-If a bookie suddenly appears out of no where and begins taking bets, be cautious.
-If, however, a bookie has been working the same area for years, you can be reasonably sure that they're good businessmen.
+Corner bookies are prevalent in many urban areas where casual gambling is prevalent.
+They might not work on a corner.
+Instead, some local bookies operate out of pool halls, bars, restaraunts, or parks.
+The best corner bookies are successful because they are able to pay winning clients.
+If it feels like you're getting scammed by a local bookmaker, you probably are.
+Steer clear of those who act shady.
+Most importantly, talk to other area bettors first.
+If a bookie suddenly appears out of nowhere and begins taking bets, be cautious.
+However, a bookie working the same area for years is probably a good businessman.

-The ability to research and make your own decision about where to play online is probably most important difference between dealing with a bookie in person or playing online.
-Intelligence and customer reviews of the local guy at the pool hall is probably not well publicized information, whereas internet sportsbooks are written up, reviewed, and regularly audited by many different interest groups.
+Customer reviews of "that guy" at the pool hall are probably not well publicized information, whereas internet sportsbooks are written up, reviewed, and regularly audited by many different interest groups.

-The bottom line?
-Place your bets online and play it safe.
-Don't bet and take loans from people you don't trust, or, who are blantantly breaking laws to provide a bookmaking service in your jurisdiction.
-Online sports betting is much safer because you're dealing with reputable business groups that rely on customer retention and best practices in order to be a profitable and trustworthy gambling operations.
+The bottom line: Place your bets online and play it safe.
+Don't bet with people who are breaking laws to provide a bookmaking service in your jurisdiction.
+Online sports betting is much safer.
+You're dealing with reputable business groups that rely on returning customers to remain profitable and trustworthy operations.